kris-kuiper/JS-Validator/README.md

 Now the validator will only validate the email field in the given form node.

 ## Execute validation
-JS Validator comes with a arsenal of build in validation rules.
+JS Validator comes with a arsenal of built-in validation rules.
 To apply a rule you can do the following:
 ```
 var validator = new Validator();